xmudrii/etcdproxy-controller/README.md

 kubectl create -f artifacts/etcdstorage/example-etcdstorage.yaml
 ```

-Once the `EtcdStorage` is deployed, the controller creates the ReplicaSet for EtcdProxy pods, and a Service to expose the pods.
+Once the `EtcdStorage` is deployed, the controller creates a Deployment for EtcdProxy pods, and a Service to expose the pods.

 Then, you can use the etcd for your aggregated API server, over the URL such as `http://etcd-<name-of-etcdstorage-object>.kube-apiserver-storage.svc:2379`.
 In case of the sample manifest, etcd is available on `http://etcd-etcd-name.kube-apiserver-storage.svc:2379`.